CAAPIM/iOS-MAS-SDK/README.md

+# iOS Mobile SDK
-# CA Mobile App Services - iOS SDK
+## for CA Mobile App Services and CA Mobile API Gateway

-## MAS SDK
+## Overview
-Essential mobile services for enterprises made simple and secure.
-Extends the power of CA Mobile API Gateway (MAG) to mobile devices.
+The iOS Mobile SDK gives developers simple and secure access to the services of CA Mobile API Gateway and CA Mobile App Services.
-For more information about MAS and its features, see [the website][mas.ca.com] and [get started][get-started].
+For more information about our mobile products see [the website][mas.ca.com].

+## Get Started
+Follow our step-by-step guide to [get started][get-started].

 ## MAS Xcode Template Installer